 Affordable, safe, stable housing was the cornerstone of everything else in the life of this mother and her family.
 From her son's surgery to her daughter's academic performance, to her ability to work, to their sense of safety, to the most minute aspect of their lives, everything was disrupted and at risk without housing.
 And in Florida, her only recourse was to somehow have the money, time, and system knowledge to sue her abusive landlord and maybe, just maybe, get the court to intervene.

-What do climate change, systemic racism, reproductive rights, and economic inequality have to do with our right to housing?
+What do climate change, racism, reproductive rights, and economics have to do with our right to housing?

 Many other issues of our time impact our housing security and access.
 To name just a few:

 - climate gentrification pushes low-wealth families and individuals off habitable land